SajjadAhmad14/Reformer/README.md

 This project is to practice different ways to create a form in rails

+- Form can be used to add a new user
+- User has username, email and password
+- User can be edited
+- Error messages are shown if user can not be updated

 ## Built With

-- Ruby on Rails,
+- Ruby on Rails
+- Sqlite 3
 - VS Code
 - Google developer tools
 - Git and GitHub
-- Sqlite 3
 - A lot of love

 # How To Run It Locally?

-## You must have Ruby and Ruby on Rails installed on you system in order to run this  project locally.
+## You must have Ruby and Ruby on Rails installed on your system in order to run this  project locally.

 **Step 1**<br>
 Clone the repo in your local folder where you want to run it<br>
 `git@github.com:SajjadAhmad14/Reformer.git`.<br>
 **Step 2**<br>
-Run 'cd reddit'<br>
+Run 'cd Reformer'<br>
 **Step 3**<br>
 Run 'rails server'<br>
 **Step 4**<br>